 Happy. . .or dead.
 Her stomach twisted.
 “Excuse me,” she said, rising.
 “I would like to walk about a bit.
 Thank you for your storytelling, Dust.”

-With that, she stood--entourage in tow--and left the pavilion.
+With that--entourage in tow--she quickly left the pavilion, worried that Lightsong might see her tears.

 Warbreaker